yugr/rust-slides/plan.md

     * need to compare "standard" Rust against C++
   - just comparing few random programs
     * not enough to draw conclusions
-  - just look at asm code
+  - just looking at asm code
     * inefficiencies may be due to bug / NYI feature in LLVM
     * should check what is NYI and can never be implemented in LLVM optimizer
-  - missing features which are not perf-related:
+  - important missing features which are not directly perf-related:
-    * custom allocators, placement new
+    * custom allocators and placement new
     * ABI
-    * `constexpr`

 Rust is similar to C++ :
   - system programming language